 Nepal is experiencing a steady decline in food security due to the collision of domestic, national, and international crises viz. poor agricultural growth, decline in national agricultural priority, global climate change, global food crisis, and political instability.
 Although the share of agriculture in the country's GDP is decreasing, it is still 33%, and is the highest among the South Asian countries.
-Cereals are the most important staple food crops in Nepal with rice being the number one crop in terms of area coverage and production, followed by maize, wheat, millet and barley (MoALD, 2019).
+Cereals are the most important staple food crops in Nepal with rice being the number one crop in terms of area coverage and production, followed by maize, wheat, millet and barley.
+(Adhikari et. al, 2013).

-The Nepal Food Security Monitoring System (NeKSAP) is a government initiative that operates in all districts under the leadership of Ministry of Agriculture and Livestock Development and the strategic guidance of the National Planning Commission in Kathmandu to monitor the status of food insecurity as well as the impact of aids and support programs.
-NeKSAP report in 2017 outlined that 37 villages in 5 districts of Kalikot, Humla, Dhading, Sindhupalchowk, and Gorkha are highly food insecure because of their mountainous topography.
+The Nepal Food Security Monitoring System is a government initiative that operates in all districts under the leadership of Ministry of Agriculture and Livestock Development and the strategic guidance of the National Planning Commission in Kathmandu to monitor the status of food insecurity as well as the impact of aids and support programs.
+Nepal Food Security Monitoring System's (NeKSAP) report in 2017 outlined that 37 villages in 5 districts of Kalikot, Humla, Dhading, Sindhupalchowk, and Gorkha are highly food insecure because of their mountainous topography.
 NeKSAP also outlines that the summer crops like maize and paddy, produced in low quantities locally, need to be maintained throughout the winter seasons to revive food security.